 For more details on online submission, please visit our EM Support page.

-Hugh R. Page Jr., University of Notre Dame
+Hugh R. Page Jr., University of Notre Dame, USA

 The Journal of Black Religious Thought encourages scholars of all races, orientations, and world designations to contribution and help grow the fields of religious studies that matter to Black and other colorizations advancing, promoting, and producing new knowledge.